Link Between Obese Adults and Childhood ADHD

-If you battled attention deficit hyperactivity disorder (ADHD) as a child, there’s a good chance you’ll be fighting the battle of the bulge as an adult, according to a new study.
+If you battled attention deficit hyperactivity disorder (ADHD) as a child, there’s a good chance you’ll be at risk for obesity as an adult, according to a new study.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy